 Period Panties: The Best Thing Since Sliced Bread

 In my 15+ years of bleeding, I have tried everything under the sun - starting with all manner of disposable products.
 The pads, the wings, the pantyliners, the tampons, all the different brands, all the different categories, all the different flow ratings.
-Even if we overlook the waste we create and the chemicals and shit they're made of that we're putting right up against our vaginas and then into the landfill - there's still the fact that you've got a big bloody gross pad in your underwear, or your vagina is stuffed with a piece of cotton and you don't have anyway to know it's reached it's maximum capacity until it leaks on you.
+Even if we overlook the waste created and the shitty chemicals they're made of that we're putting right up against our vaginas and then into the landfill - there's still the fact that you've got a big, bloody, gross pad in your underwear, or your vagina is stuffed with a piece of cotton and you don't have anyway to know it's reached it's maximum capacity until it leaks on you.

 None of that really screams Revolutionary! to me.

 Enter all the reusable options: menstrual cups, sea sponge tampons and cloth pads.
 Let's be real about all this.
 It's all a step up from the disposable products, yes.
 But not perfect.